YacineBenzerga/Kaggle-RedHat-Challenge/README.md

 Public Score on kaggle 0.962

-Private SCore on kaggle 0.958
+Private Score on kaggle 0.958

 Best Score on kaggle 0.995